 Owned by Nick Parkinson, son of national treasure Michael, this unassuming, whitewashed pub belies a serious restaurant within.
 Warm and stylish, the space is dotted with elements of traditionalism via beamed ceilings and wooden floors.

 The black-beamed bar, with its high-spec art and comfy sofas, is now more a lounge for pre-dinner drinks, upstaged somewhat in summer by the herb beds of a leafy terrace garden where we’d suggest enjoying a pick from the generous wine list, which is crammed with both bargains and rare vintages.

 The restaurant deals in a best-of-British menu, led by simple ingredients which are cooked to perfection and then artily arranged on the plate.
-Canapés are reimagined as “snacks” to match the pubby aesthetic, but the likes of devilled whitebait with squid ink mayonnaise or a geometrically precise (and runny centred) scotched quail egg are both a delicate league away from pub grub.
+Canapés are reimagined as “snacks” to match the pubby aesthetic, but the likes of devilled whitebait with squid ink mayonnaise, rabbit rillettes on toast or a geometrically precise (and runny centred) scotched quail egg are both a delicate league away from pub grub.

 Start off with cured mackerel with caviar, dill vinegar and daikon, perhaps, for a fresh and luxe Scandinavian treat, or go a step further with the pig’s head and foie gras fritter with herb mayo and pickled vegetables.